Article Table Of Contents

 So, where are the best cities for singles in New Mexico?
 We've got the answers here.

-These are the best cities for singles in New Mexico.
-Try not to jump in the car with a dozen roses:
+These are the best cities for singles in New Mexico for 2020:

 Read on below to see how we crunched the numbers and how each city ranked.
 If you live in or really close to one of these cities, and you're single, you should probably get out more often.
 And stop staring at your phone.
 Just sayin'.

-The most boring place in New Mexico?
-That would be Los Lunas.
+The most boring place in new mexico?
+That would be Edgewood.

 So we researched the internet for a database that contains all that information.

 We threw a lot of criteria at this one in order to get the best, most complete results possible.
-Using the 2011-2015 American Community Survey Census data produced for the state of New Mexico, we looked at every single city in the state.
+Using the 2014-2018 American Community Survey Census data produced for the state of new mexico, we looked at every single city in the state.
 We paid particular attention to:

 - Population density